ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Varsion 0.9.6.4
+* [Bugfix] Handled a condition where the predicted flow metric API returns duplicate values for some metrics

 ### Varsion 0.9.6.3
 * [Bugfix] Fixed an error where predicted Spring Duration metrics came through as SP_Du